 According to viewers, Spider-Man sounded like a 10-year-old boy instead of the teenager he is supposed to be.
-Their reaction – which includes a petition to replace the current voice actor – is a reminder to all businesses of the importance of choosing the right voice over talent.
+Their reaction – which includes a petition to replace the current voice actor – is a reminder to all businesses of the importance of choosing the right voice talent for their project.

 The Wrong Voice Could Cause Your Message to Get Lost